Endometriosis and low ferritin levels: endometriosis iron deficiency.

 Symptoms of iron deficiency.

-But what endometriosis and low ferritin levels have to do with shortness of breath, fatigue, dizziness, feeling lightheaded, pale skin, and fast heartbeat?
+What do endometriosis and low ferritin levels have to do with shortness of breath, chronic fatigue, dizziness, feeling lightheaded, pale skin, and fast heartbeat?

-To answer that, I’ll give you the most common symptoms of anemia that you should never ignore:
+To answer that, I’ll give you the most common symptoms of anemia that you should never ignore.
+I give you 10 examples of endometriosis and low ferritin levels symptoms below:

 1. Breathing issues, dizziness, and headaches.